m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 We can define utilization as the amount of traffic on a link divided by the capacity of that link.

-Solving the optimization problem is much easier if we approximate the “true” quadratic cost function (orange below) with a piecewise, linear function (blue below).
+Solving the optimization problem is much easier if we approximate the "true" quadratic cost function (orange below) with a piecewise, linear function (blue below).

 ![](https://assets.omscs.io/2D79803D-E366-4842-B04E-65FB43992A7F.png)